 - 6.2.1 CRS installation assessment - 6.2.1.1 The top pick seats and any manufacturer recommended seats will be installed on the passenger and rear seats as detailed in Section 3, using the front seat settings as specified in the vehicle handbook.
 Where the passenger seat is able to meet the requirements of Sections 3.3, 3.4 and 3.5 for Universal and Semi-Universal CRS the vehicle will be awarded 12 points.
 The score will be calculated as described in Section 3.7. - 6.2.2 Dynamic assessment - 6.2.2.1 Where a manufacturer wishes to avoid being awarded zero points for the CRS dynamic assessments, data from additional full scale frontal and side impact tests may be provided by the manufacturer.
 These tests shall be performed using the appropriate CRS with the front seats positioned as required to allow for installation of the CRS.
-This front seat position should be mentioned in the vehicle handbook - 6.2.2.2 In order to reduce the test burden, it may be possible to install the recommended CRS in the official frontal ODB impact as the driver and passengers seat are more forward than in the side MDB test.
-Where this is the case, the official ODB test will be performed as normal and the manufacturer need only provide in house data from an equivalent side impact.
-It would also be acceptable for the front passenger seat in the official side MDB test to be moved forward by the least amount necessary to facilitate correct installation of the recommended CRS.
-The vehicle manufacturer would then only be required to provide in house data for the struck side child occupant. - 6.2.2.3 The tests must be equivalent to the Euro NCAP front and side impact tests and contain an

-- equivalent level of instrumentation.
+This front seat position should be mentioned in the vehicle handbook.
+The tests must be equivalent to the Euro NCAP front and side impact tests and contain an equivalent level of instrumentation.
 Adult dummies are not required.
-It is the responsibility of the vehicle manufacturer to ensure that adequate film coverage of the impact, and specifically child head excursion and head containment, is provided. - 6.2.2.4 A "hybrid rating" would be produced using the adult data from the normal full scale test (performed without CRS) and the child data from the additional tests.
+It is the responsibility of the vehicle manufacturer to ensure that adequate film coverage of the impact, and specifically child head excursion and head containment, is provided.

+A "hybrid rating" would be produced using the adult data from the normal full scale test (performed without CRS) and the child data from the additional tests.
 In the final vehicle rating, Euro NCAP will indicate that it was not possible to install the CRS with and adult in the normal Euro NCAP front seat test position.
 A maximum of 24 points can be achieved.